 6. Add a GDPR compliant cookie banner to your Squarespace site

 As discussed earlier, cookies usually refer to small files which websites place on a website visitor’s hard drive in order to track or ‘understand’ those visitors.

-Analytics (measuring the number of people visiting your website, working out where your users come from etc.).
+Analytics — measuring the number of people visiting your website, working out where your users come from etc.

 Advertising — for example, showing ads on Facebook to people who have visited your site.

-Personalisation — cookies can be used to display content to different users based on their locale or previous behaviour on the site.
+Personalization — cookies can be used to display content to different users based on their locale or previous behaviour on the site.

-One of the biggest implications of GDPR — and arguably the biggest for Squarespace site owners — is that no non-essential cookies should be run without your site visitors providing explicit consent for this to happen.
+One of the biggest implications of GDPR — and probably the biggest for Squarespace site owners — is that no non-essential cookies should be run without your site visitors providing explicit consent for this to happen.